About the program

 • Students in the Office Administration - General, Executive and Legal programs should demonstrate:

-• the physical ability to "touch type" to industry standards (NOTE: a graduation requirement.
+• the physical ability to touch type to industry standards (Note: this is a graduation requirement).

 • a strong interest and aptitude in computer applications.